sergebezborodov/sphinx-yii/README.md

 $query = new ESphinxQuery('@(title,body) hello world', 'articles', $criteria);
 ```

-Criteria can changing in work.
+Criteria can changing at work.
 ```php
 $criteria = new ESphinxSearchCriteria(array('mathMode' => ESphinxMatch::EXTENDED));
 $criteria->addFilter('user_id', 1000); // add filter by user, we can use integer or integer array